Saksham128/EasyDrakSetup/Installation_instructions/mainInstall.md

 ## Dependencies and Packages Installation

 These commands works fine with Debian based linux distro.
-We have used the Ubuntu 20.04 Focal Fossa operating system.
 First install the required dependencies.

 First Update your linux system: